scubjwu/mobility/README.md

 TODO LIST:
 1) implement functions to analyze the simulation result
-2) use mysql to fetch data
+2) use R to analyze the distribution